mabana/vimrc/README.md

 # My vimrc
-This is my simple vimrc which i use at my work.
+This is my simple vimrc which i use at work.

 # How to install?
 To install my vimrc do following: